An orphanage in western Africa has received nearly 900 books collected by members of the University of Lynchburg community.

 After he returned to the U.S., he was thinking about the fate of children’s books here: some parents throw them out when their kids outgrow them, others stow them away until they have grandchildren years down the road.
 “So why not just donate those dusty books to the children in Cameroon?”
 Chris wondered.

-He reached out to members of the Lynchburg College community to ask for used children’s books.
+He reached out to members of the University of Lynchburg community to ask for used children’s books.
 He specifically encouraged students to gather books while home for winter break.

 He explained in a flyer promoting the drive that the people of Cameroon had made him feel welcome and forged friendships with him during his three-month stay.
 “I could never fully repay them.
 However, I believe I can start by showing that kindness works two ways,” he said.